rightwaitforyou/SoundProcesses/README.md

 SoundProcesses is an extension for ScalaCollider to describe, create and manage sound processes in the Scala programming language.
 It is (C)opyright 2010&ndash;2014 by Hanns Holger Rutz.
 All rights reserved.
 SoundProcesses is released under the [GNU General Public License](http://github.com/Sciss/SoundProcesses/blob/master/licenses/SoundProcesses-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

+Further reading:

+ - Rutz, H. H., "SoundProcesses: A New Computer Music Framework," in Proceedings of the ICMC|SMC|2014 Joint Conference, Athens 2014.

 ## building

 SoundProcesses builds with sbt 0.13 and Scala 2.11, 2.10.
 The dependencies should be downloaded automatically from maven central repository.